vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SERVICE SETS

-- 802.11 defines different kinds of SERVICE SETS which are groups of WIRELESS NETWORK DEVICES
+- 802.11 defines different kinds of SERVICE SETS which are groups of Không dây Mạng DEVICES
 - There are THREE MAIN TYPES:
     - INDEPENDENT
-    - INFRASTRUCTURE
+    - Hạ tầng
     - MESH
 - ALL DEVICES in a SERVICE SET share the same SSID (Service Set Identifier)
 - The SSID is a HUMAN-READABLE NAME which identifies the SERVICE SET